 Final Fantasy X-2 has a Game Breaker exploit that happens early in the game: if you rescue merchant O'aka from his creditors and then buy enough from him to pay his debts, he rewards you by selling things to you at a discount... which puts every object at a lower price than what the bartender right in front of O'aka buys from you.
 Buy 99 of everything from O'aka, sell to Barkeep, and see the money rake in!

 In Guadia Quest of Retro Game Challenge, there are bars of precious metals that sell for the same price they cost.
-However, these are useful, as they prevent you from losing money if you are wiped out.
+However, these are useful, as they prevent you from losing half of your money if you are wiped out.

 And it's not just wealthy towns that are good business.
 While a rich town may want sugar and spices, poorer towns will want Goods and other such commodities.
 Then again you could just attack ships and duel people.